simonbabnik/csgo-cases-bot/README.md

 Chrome driver (for interaction with browser)  https://sites.google.com/a/chromium.org/chromedriver/downloads
-(if you are using mozilla, you need a different driver) Install the driver by opening the "chromedriver" file.
+(if you are using mozilla, you need a different driver) Be sure to download the same driver version as your browser version.
+Install the driver by opening the "chromedriver" file.